 Earnest Rutherford was the first person to split the atom and this is his most influential break through.
 This is because it lead to a number of breakthroughs in electricity production and warfare.
 In 1917 he stated that he had ‘broken the machine and touch the ghost of the matter’.
 He split the atom by sending a stream of alpha particles at a nitrogen atom and then p

 Ernest Rutherford was very much a kiwi at heart.
-This is very evident in his crest as it bore two kiwis and a maori warrior on it.
+This is very evident in his crest as it bore two kiwis and a Maori warrior on it.
 This patriotism lead to a very strong sense of determination to discover and solve science mysteries.
 His Motto shows this as it says “To seek the first principles of things”.
 Rutherford was a very determined man who only saw forward and never backwards.
-This is very common amongst Kiwis as we feel we have to show we as better than everyone else even with a small country.
+This is very common among Kiwis as we feel we have to show we as better than everyone else even with a small country.

-Ernest Rutherford is a classic example of a New Zealander going into the great world and becoming the best in the business.
+Ernest Rutherford is a classic example of a New Zealander going into the larger world and becoming the best in the business.
 He was the father of nuclear science, never looked back and most of all was determined.
 His faith in himself lead him places most people can only dream of.